yiisoft/yii2/docs/guide/console-fixture.md

 // clear several tables.
 Note that there should not be any whitespace between ",", it should be one string. yii fixture/clear users,users_profile

+// clear all tables of current connection in current schema yii fixture/clear all
 ```

 Configure Command Globally